johnbintz/hollandaise/README.md

 # Hollandaise sauce is a delicious delicacy.

-TODO: Easily take a bunch of screenshots using Sauce Labs
+TODO: Easily take a bunch of screenshots using Sauce Labs or with your local browsers
 FIXME: The method for instantiating Sauce Labs Selenium WebDriver browsers
 TODO: Run all the screenshot taking in parallel for SPEEDS
 BUG: Find them and destroy them!